glitchcoretech/glitchcoretech.github.io/README.md

   <h1>Privacy Policy</h1>

   <p>
-    TikSave Pro takes the privacy of our customers and users seriously.
+    We take the privacy of our customers and users seriously.
 We recognize that privacy is an important issue, so we design and operate our services with the protection of your privacy in mind.
-This Privacy Policy explains what kind of information we collect, how we use it, and how we protect your information in relation to our mobile services.
+This Privacy Policy explains what kind of information we collect, how we use it, and how we protect your information in relation to all our mobile applications and services.
   </p>

   <p>
-    By using our services, you consent to this Privacy Policy.
+    By using our applications, you consent to this Privacy Policy.
   </p>

   <h2>1.
 How We Protect Your Information</h2>